orlevit/latin_music_statistics/README.md

 ### General (No prior knowledge)
 #### Word Insight
-* The words "querer" ("want") and "amor" ("love") occur at significantly higher rates compared to other terms, it might indicating that a majority of the songs focus on desire and love, likely emphasizing the longing for love.
+* The words "querer" ("want") and "amor" ("love") occur at significantly higher rates compared to other terms, it might indicate that a majority of the songs focus on desire and love, likely emphasizing the longing for love.
 <p align="center">
   <img src="images/conclusions/general_word.png" width="1000" height="800">
   <b>This graph presents the percentage of normalized unique word forms.
 Normalization refers to grouping variations of a word (e.g., "quero/quise" as forms of "querer").
 Each unique word form, regardless of its frequency in a song, is counted only once.
 The unique normalized word frequencies are displayed above each corresponding bar, while the percentage represents the proportion of songs in which these words appear.</b>